thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 * How to craft elevation rules, using the different levers and toggles at our disposal

 ## Things I didn't cover in this blog that you can check out or should know:
 1. **Support Approved**: Try to craft an elevation rule and then choose "Support approved" and go through and elevation so you can see the flow.
 This can save you valuable time for one-time configuration changes and one-time installs requests.
 Why have ServiceDesk spend time doing this manually, when you can empower the end-user to do it themselves?
+See more about Support approved [here](https://techcommunity.microsoft.com/t5/microsoft-intune-blog/endpoint-privilege-management-adds-support-approved-elevations/ba-p/4101196)
 2. **Reporting**: Under the Endpoint Privilege Manager section in Intune, you can press "Reports" to see reports of how EPM and Administrator rights is used in your org.
 TL;DR: Managed Elevation = An elevation rule facilitated an elevation on an endpoint.
 Unmanaged Elevation = A local administrator on the device elevated a process, not using EPM.
 3. **Secure Virtual Account**: When you elevate a process it is elevated in a virtual account that EPM creates. it goes like so: MEM\<domain>_username_$.
 This is for security reasons.
+This basically means it's a seperate userprofile.
+So consider the impact of this, when you are using apps that are instaled in the current-user context or that store settings in the current user context.
+If you elevate a process with EPM, that could cause issues with some apps.
-The EPM team has also explained this is done because EPM and UAC is 2 different technlogies.
-EPM doesn't integrate or communicate with UAC today.
-Some
+* The EPM team has also explained this is done because EPM and UAC is 2 different technologies.
+EPM doesn't integrate or communicate with UAC today, EPM is a seperate functionality.
+This might change soon though, but don't expect this secure virtual account to go away.
+4. **Missing elevation handlers in OS**: The "Run with elevated access" button is only visible currently when you right click .exe files in the file explorer.
+You cannot elevate any other files like .MSIs or use the "Run as administrator" button from the start menu.
+You can also not uninstall programs using the add/remove programs, or change system settings from the settings apps.
+Microsoft is aware of this issue, and it's multi-faceted, and has let us know that the EPM team is working closely with the Windows team to improve this during 2024 to become more user friendly.
+5. **Windows Store Apps requiring elevation doesn't work**: It's currently not possible to install most Windows Store apps that requires local admin right.
+Granted, it's not a lot of apps that require this, but it's something that the EPM team is aware of.